roytang/blog/content/post/2013/06/handheld-gaming-2013-playstation-vita-vs-nintendo-3ds.md

 The only real downside of the Vita as far as I can tell is that the memory cards are helluva expensive; but maybe that will change this week.

-And&#8230;that's it.
+And... that's it.
 Just thought I'd write some gaming stuff since E3 is happening in a few hours. 😀